 First-year Summer Start Up

-Similar to Entrepreneurship Studio, Summer Start Up combines entrepreneurial problem-research, project-design, prototype-building, and pitch-practice!
+As part of the Entrepreneurship Studio, the first-year Summer Start Up combines entrepreneurial problem-research, project-design, prototype-building, and pitch-practice!

-However, students do not need to have a motivating idea or problem beforehand, and first-year students are the primary audience.
-The process of preliminary exploring, researching, and developing start-up ideas is part of the Summer Start Up experience.
+First-year students are the audience, and students do not need to have a motivating idea or problem beforehand.
+The process of preliminary exploration, research, and start-up development is central to the Summer Start Up experience.
 (Even if you have a great idea, be ready to work on a different great idea!)

-Since 2016, the Summer Start Up has invited students after their first year to work at the union of science, engineering, and entrepreneurship.
+Since 2016, Summer Start Up has invited students after their first year to work at the union of science, engineering, and entrepreneurship.
 The summer starts by identifying big-picture purposes - and problems - that motivate exploration within the team.
 These purposes and problems, in turn, spur research and planning.
 This planning includes business-development research and prototype-building.
+We lean in to prototype-first development, using all of the LLM tools of our era.

 These prototypes often involve human-centered design - and we will look to work with the 5C Hive for these facets.
 Sometimes projects benefit from a computational interface, perhaps a webapp, other webpresence, or an API by which others connect to the overall capabilities and vision.
-No prior webdev experience is necessary; often start-uppers find themselves more confident and comfortable with human-centered design and webdev and other prototyping skills by the end of the summer.
+No prior webdev experience is necessary; often start-uppers find themselves more confident and comfortable with human-centered design, webdev, and other prototyping skills by the end of the summer.

 (Warning: Building this confidence always entails memorable challenges!)

-Finally, each summer start-up practices and refines its business research and pitches.
+All students in Summer Start Up practice and refine their business research and pitches -- a lot!
 Like technical prototypes, a pitch is never "complete."
 Even so, it's possible to build a compelling, engaged narrative -- from idea to instantiation -- in a summer.
 Join us for Summer Startup!

 For the "optional essay" prompt, feel free to include a few sentences on your personal interest and/or background at the overlap of STEM and entrepreneurship.